10 Questions with ... Angelique Perrin

-Cafe Mocha is hosted by comedienne Loni Love of Fox TVs The Real, Grammy nominated Rapper YoYo, and the chick who does all the work behind the scenes and makes them look good, Angelique Perrin.
+Cafe Mocha is hosted by legendary rapper MC Lyte, comedienne Loni Love, and the chick who does all the work behind the scenes and makes them look good, Angelique Perrin.
 What?
 Even they will admit it.
 The concept is that we're playing good R&B music and in between chatting about what's on women's minds.
-Maybe we're talking to President Barack Obama about our country or maybe we're talking to Cedric the Entertainer about how to keep marriage sexy.
+Maybe we're talking to the First Lady about voter intimidation or maybe we're talking to Cedric the Entertainer about how to keep marriage sexy.
 Billed as a show for women of color by women of color, this really is a show for everyone.

 2) You career synopsis is amazing; could you elaborate on things you have done or are in the process of still doing?

-3) Have things changed for women in radio?
+3) How have you seen things change for women in radio?

-4) What are some of the most fun things you have done?
+4) What is the most fun thing you have eve done in radio?

 The most fun things in radio always involve the really great things we do for the listeners.
 If you've done one concert or interview, you've kinda done them all.
 But shutting down Magic Mountain and giving listeners a private experience like KKBT/LA did, that was fun!
 Anytime I get to give away a car; that is fun.
 Though I do remember at KPWR/LA me and the Baka Boyz gave away a Jeep and months later I saw the girl in the mall.
 She said she couldn't afford the taxes on it.
 Oops.